tbrowder/advent2020/article.md

 Okay, much better, you used the TWEAK submethod to check for valid entries.
 And very clever to warn of reversed entries to adjust for lower-left being below and to the left of the upper-right corner!
+Note TWEAK was not available in the in the Christmas release of Raku, but it was added soon thereafter because it is needed so often in real-world use cases as we've seen.
+(Note also TWEAK is a much better name for an elf than BUILD!)

 However, you
 haven't allowed for any other way to create the Box object other than entering